evert/evert.github.com/_posts/2014/2014-10-15-google-carddav-issues.md

 ---------

 Lets start with the most glaring issue, the loss of data.
-The primary data-format that's being used in CardDAV are [vCards][2], in particular version 3.0.
+The primary data-format that's being used in CardDAV is [vCard][2], in particular version 3.0.

 There are certain things that you can expect when you use vCards with CardDAV.